 Trusted tenant organizing groups can create an environment where tenants feel supported by a community that is working together to combat landlord abuse.
 And their work goes a long way.
 In 10 months, just 4 tenant organizers who were supported by the Right to Counsel NYC Coalition—1 in the Bronx, Brooklyn, Queens, and Manhattan:

-- Distributed information about Right to Counsel to nearly 12,000 people.
+○ Distributed information about RTC to nearly 8,000 people.

-- Stopped harassment in more than 500 households and helped almost 500 households get repairs.
+○ Stopped harassment in more than 500 households.

 Tenant organizing is powerful!
 But more resources are needed to ensure all low-income New Yorkers understand their rights.
 We are calling on the city to fund this organizing work essential to RTC’s success.
 RTC would be an even more powerful tool in stopping evictions if more tenants knew about it and used it.